jgnovak-dev/ExercismCsharpSolutions/README.md

 ## :rocket: Goal

-Get a little better every day by solving on question per day in 2023.
+Improve with the C# language by solving one problem a day in 2023.

 ## :computer: Cloding the repository